kubernetes/community/contributors/design-proposals/node-allocatable.md

 2. `--kube-reserved-cgroup=<absolute path to a cgroup>`
    * This flag helps kubelet identify the control group managing all kube components like Kubelet & container runtime that fall under the `KubeReserved` reservation.
+   * Example: `/kube.slice`.
+Note that absolute paths are required and systemd naming scheme isn't supported.

 3. `--system-reserved-cgroup=<absolute path to a cgroup>`
    * This flag helps kubelet identify the control group managing all OS specific system daemons that fall under the `SystemReserved` reservation.
+   * Example: `/system.slice`.
+Note that absolute paths are required and systemd naming scheme isn't supported.

 #### Rollout details